chingdrop/echo-chamber-web/JOURNEY.md

 ## To Do List
-- [ ] Possibly change the Crawler app in Django to 'Echo'

 ### Infrastructure
 - [ ] Determine if the current docker-compose setup is best for running both Django and Angular projects